Overview

 - Height should exceed typical snowfall accumulation

-- Platform must be rated for snow loads
+- Platform must be rated for combined snow + equipment load (two condensers ~250 lbs combined plus snow)

-- Protective hood/awning: Install 40 inches above unit to protect from heavy snow and ice accumulation
+- Protective hood/awning: Install 40 inches above each unit to protect from heavy snow and ice accumulation

 Clearance Requirements